opencv/opencv/modules/imgproc/doc/filtering.rst

         if( _srcRoi == Rect(0,0,-1,-1) )
             _srcRoi = Rect(0,0,src.cols,src.rows);

-        // check if the destination ROI is inside the dst.
+        // check if the destination ROI is inside dst.
         // and FilterEngine::start will check if the source ROI is inside src.
         CV_Assert( dstOfs.x >= 0 && dstOfs.y >= 0 &&
             dstOfs.x + _srcRoi.width <= dst.cols &&